 - You did not withdraw from that wait list;

 - You did not move from the wait list to the entrants list;

-NOTE: The wait list will reopen on January 15 for anyone who did not enter the lottery.
-Joining the wait list at that time and remaining until the end would not apply towards the "two-time loser" rule for the 2014 event.
+NOTE: The wait list will reopen on April 1 for anyone who did not enter the lottery.
+Joining the wait list at that time and remaining until the end would not apply toward the "two-time loser" rule for the 2016 event.

 There is a full explanation of the VHTRC entry procedure if you are interested.
 It is very detailed.
 You are welcome to read it, but you don't have to.